activecollab/databasemigrations/README.md

 * `2016-12-09-fix-users-table-indexes`

 Timestamp part of the changeset name is used for sorting, and details part is used to make it clear what the changeset is all about.

+## Command Line

+Database Migrations package includes a couple of traits that make implementation of commands that work with migrations easy.
+These commands are:

+* List all migrations and their status (All)
+* Run all non-executed migrations (Up)
+* Create a new migration file (Create)

+In order to use these traits, you need to include them in a regular Symfony Console class, and provide implementation of `getMigrations()` method.
+This method needs to return a valid, configured `MigrationsInterface` instance.